David Schechter

-David Merrill Schechter (born February 16, 1971) is an American broadcast journalist and CBS News’s National Environmental Correspondent.
+David Merrill Schechter (born February 16, 1971) is an American broadcast journalist and environmental journalist.
 He is known for work that emphasizes human impact in complex issues — particularly climate change and environmental science.
 Schechter is best known as the creator and host of Verify Road Trip, a documentary style program that took viewers on the road to examine public issues for themselves.
+Schechter was the CBS News National Environmental Correspondent until mid-2026.

 Over his career, Schechter worked as a local news reporter in Dallas, Minneapolis, Dubuque, Youngstown, and Kansas City before transitioning to CBS in 2022.
 Schechter has won multiple national awards, among them an Alfred duPont-Columbia University Award, multiple Edward R. Murrow Awards, two Scripps Howard Awards, and the Walter Cronkite Award for Excellence in Political Reporting.

 Early life and education

-David Schechter was born to Neal Schechter and Marilyn Schechter, née Levin.
-He and his sister Buffy were born into a Jewish family in West Bloomfield, Michigan.
+David Schechter was born into a Jewish family in West Bloomfield, Michigan.
 His parents owned and operated Camp Walden, a children's summer camp in northern Michigan for much of Schechter's life.
-During the school year, his father worked as a physical education teacher and his mother as an artist.
 Schechter attended West Bloomfield High School.

 In 1989, while still in high school, Schechter won a Columbia Scholastic Press Gold Circle Award for a sports feature about CBS newscaster Pat O'Brien, called "At The Half: A Behind the Scenes Look at Pat O'Brien."
 The piece went on to be featured in the Detroit Pistons in-house magazine as well as the NBA league magazine, Hoop.